rust-lang/rfcs/text/3529-cargo-path-bases.md

 the name of a path base from the `[path-bases]` table in either the [configuration](https://doc.rust-lang.org/cargo/reference/config.html#path-bases) or one of the [built-in path bases](#built-in-path-bases).
-The value of that path base is prepended to the `path` value to produce the actual location where Cargo will look for the dependency.
+The value of that path base is prepended to the `path` value (along with a path separator if necessary) to produce the actual location where Cargo will look for the dependency.

-For example, if the Cargo.toml contains:
+For example, if the `Cargo.toml` contains:

 ```toml
 [dependencies]